-- 1. Choose $\alpha \stackrel{\mathbb{R}}{\leftarrow} \mathsf{SpendAuthSig.GenRandom}()$. - 2.
+- 1. Choose $\alpha \stackrel{R}{\leftarrow} SpendAuthSig.GenRandom()$. - 2.
 Let $rsk = SpendAuthSig.RandomizePrivate(\alpha, ask)$. - 3.
 Let rk = SpendAuthSig.DerivePublic(rsk). - 4.
 Generate a proof π of the Spend statement (§ 4.17.2 'Spend Statement (Sapling)' on p.
-58) or Action statement (§ 4.17.4 'Action Statement (Orchard)' on p.
-60), with α in the auxiliary input and rk in the primary input. - 5.
-Let spendAuthSig = SpendAuthSig.Sign{rsk}(SigHash).
+57) or Action statement (§ 4.17.4 'Action Statement (Orchard)' on p.
+59), with α in the auxiliary input and rk in the primary input. - 5.
+Let $spendAuthSig = SpendAuthSig.Sign{rsk}(SigHash)$.

-The resulting spendAuthSig and π are included in the Spend description, or in the vSpendAuthSigsOrchard field of a version 5 transaction.
+The resulting spendAuthSig and π are included in the Spend description, or in the vSpendAuthSigsSapling or vSpendAuthSigsOrchard field of a version 5 transaction.

 Note: If the spender is computationally or memory-limited, step 4 (and only step 4) MAY be delegated to a different party that is capable of performing the zk-SNARK proof.
 In this case privacy will be lost to that party since it needs ak and the proof authorizing key nsk; this allows also deriving the nk component of the full viewing key.
 (In Orchard, that party needs the nk directly to make the zk-SNARK proof.)
 Together ak and nk are sufficient to recognize spent notes and to recognize and decrypt incoming notes.
-However, the other party will not obtain spending authority for other transactions, since it is not able to create a transaction transaction
+However, the other party will not obtain spending authority for other transactions, since it is not able to create a spend authorization signature by itself.